|Nutritional Guidelines (per serving)|

 Once cooked serve immediately.

-Roast Brussels make a great stand alone vegetable or can be part of a bigger mix such as roast carrots, parsnips and other roots, however they will cook much faster so only add them towards the end of cooking or they will simply burn and taste bitter.
+Roasted Brussels make a great stand-alone vegetable or can be part of a bigger mix such as roasted carrots, parsnips and other roots, however they will cook much faster so only add them towards the end of cooking or they will simply burn and taste bitter.